Quick Reference

 - defines exactly where endpoints exist, how to reach them

-Glossary Term Entry Location: Core Concepts - URL
+Glossary Term Entry Location: Core Concepts, API Fundamentals - URL

 usability testing